CCT-Mukund-Thakare/XbimGeometry/docs/README.md

 ### Risks

 1. Difficult to Maintain the Custom Packages
-2. Need to Push the Packages on some remote source to reduce a few steps while building the projects.
+2. Need to Push the Packages on some remote sources to reduce a few steps while building the projects.
 3. The Current Solution is based on XbimGeometry 5.1.437 and XbimEssentials 5.1.341 which no longer contain the latest changes.
 These Projects have been migrated to netcore version 6.0

 ### Additional Resources and References